www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                           The current heuristics used RepairOptimizationStep does not work, as the mirror suffix is missing for tables.
                         * [x] Create unit test for subject parameter.
                         * [x] Provide sassignmentsubject to ObjectsRenderer for table and assignments mirrors.
-                        * [ ] The editor does not work anymore.
+                        * [x] The editor does not work anymore. -> Maintenance work on the Tree class caused this.
                         * [ ] Use the table of solution instead of the solution itself, in order to query the link of the solution.
+                            * [ ] Actually the same mirror as registered in ObjectsRenderer has to be used.
+Therefore, the mirror has to be cached for every table implementation.
+                                * [x] Table
+                                * [x] Assignment -> Its renderer method is delegating from the Table's one.
+                                * [ ] The mirror's renderer is not found.
                         * [ ] Provide correct domain in links.
                         * [ ] Avoid duplicate slashes in links.
                         * [ ] Provide links to root for all constraint tables.